sharmakhushi18/flight-delay-alert-api/README.md

 ## 🔄 Flight Status — State Machine

 ```
 ON_TIME  ──→ BOARDING
 ON_TIME  ──→ DELAYED
 ON_TIME  ──→ CANCELLED
 DELAYED  ──→ BOARDING
 DELAYED  ──→ CANCELLED
 BOARDING ──→ DEPARTED
-DEPARTED ──→ ❌ (no transition)
+DEPARTED ──→ ❌ (terminal state)
-CANCELLED ──→ ❌ (no transition)
+CANCELLED──→ ❌ (terminal state)
 ```

-Invalid transitions are **rejected at service layer**.
+Invalid transitions are rejected at the service layer — the system never enters an inconsistent state.

 ---